Why Does My Car Battery Keep Corroding

 How to Clean Battery Corrosion Safely

-- Turn Off the Car: Make sure the engine is off and the keys are out of the ignition.
+1. Turn off the engine and remove the keys from the ignition.

-- Disconnect the Battery: Loosen the negative (-) cable first, then the positive (+).
-This prevents sparks or shocks.
+2. Disconnect the negative (−) cable first, then the positive (+).
+Removing negative first prevents accidental short circuits.

 How to Prevent Battery Corrosion